Troubleshooting and diagnostics

 You can download diagnostics information from the Streaming Analytics application as described in Downloading diagnostics and logs.

-In some cases, it is useful to view the log file of the Apama-ctrl microservice directly in Cumulocity IoT.
+In some cases, it is useful to view the log file of the Apama-ctrl microservice directly in Cumulocity.
 The log file is accessible via the Administration application.
 You can find it on the Logs tab of the Apama-ctrl microservice.
 You must subscribe to the microservice so that you can see the logs.
 For more information on microservices and log files, see Managing microservices and Monitoring microservices.

 The correlator log is embedded in the log file of the Apama-ctrl microservice.
 See also Descriptions of correlator status log fields in the Apama documentation.